IsaacGutierrez/edx-seecx/README.md

 * Try to mimic the titles and text format (if need help, check the markdown link on the bottom)
 * When images are required, in every week folder exists an _"assets"_ folder, just create a numeric folder for the number of the class.
     * Dont forget the traling zero (eg: 01,02...)
-* Images should be named image00.png (can be jpg), and 00 changed by a sequencial number by the appearence order
+* Images should be named imageXX.png (can be jpg), and XX changed for a sequencial number by it appearence order

 ### Thanks